jisellejones/kickstarter-analysis_JJones/README.md

 ![Theater_Outcomes_vs_Launch_Percentage](https://github.com/jisellejones/kickstarter-analysis_JJones/blob/main/Theater_Outcomes_vs_Launch_percentage.png)
 ---
 ### Analysis of Outcomes Based on Goals
 How do different theater campaigns for plays fare in relation to their funding goals?
 Is there any pattern in the amount of funding goals and the success of theater campaigns for plays?
 Are campaigns in some goal ranges more successful than campaigns in other goal ranges?
 To answer these questions, I created a frequency table using Excel's countifs() formula to sift through the data and count the number of plays with specified outcomes (successful, failed, canceled) based on different ranges of campaign goals.
 I compiled this data in a frequency chart then used Excel's sum() function to find the total number of campaigns that fall within different ranges in order to find the percentage of successful, failed, and canceled campaigns.
-We combined this data in the line graph shown *(graph 3)*
+I combined this data in the line graph shown *(graph 3)*.

 Campaign goals of less than $1,000 show a 76% success rate and campaigns goals between $1,000 and $4,999 have a 73% success rate.
 These are the highest success rates indicating that it is best to set campaign goals within these ranges.
 From the graph, we can see a pattern of decline in the percentage of successful campaigns after these ranges to $29,999.
 Then the percentage of successful campaigns begins to increase again dropping significantly when campaign goals hit $45,000 or more.
 Failed campaigns follow an opposite trend.